vikas2cool18/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

-│  ├── routes         # The API routes maps to the Controllers │  ├── services       # The services contains the database queries and returning objects or throwing errors │  └── validations    # Validations to validate data before being processed by controllers (used in routes) └── storage           # Automatically generated, contains the uploaded files from users
+│  ├── routes         # The API routes maps to the Controllers │  ├── services       # The services contains the database queries and returning objects or throwing errors │  └── validations    # Validations to validate data before being processed by controllers (used in routes)

 ```

 ## Development Instructions